-Kokomo Opalescent (KOG)
+7. Kokomo Opalescent Glass (KOG)

-The Kokomo Opalescent factory tour was one of the most interesting tours I’ve ever participated in!
+The Kokomo Opalescent Glass factory tour was one of the most interesting tours I’ve ever participated in!
 Kokomo Opalescent makes beautiful art glass, and the tour takes you through the entire process.

 You’ll also get to see some of the amazing finished products and sheets of glass.